HarshitManhas/packet_analyzer/README.md

 - [x] **Flow-Level Blocking** — Once a flow is blocked, all subsequent packets are dropped
 - [x] **CLI Arguments** — Command-line flags for blocking rules

----

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

----

-> **Note:** This Java implementation is inspired by DPI Engine architecture principles for educational and research purposes.